 The wild west was a place of limitless freedom, but also peril.
 Those out on the frontier depended solely on themselves.
 Like the cowboy, we must depend on ourselves to create and implement a successful financial path.
 We must take responsibility, whether it be the amount we plan to save, our lifestyle, our investment style, and other factors within our control.
 Our financial future is entirely in our own hands.

 While the trails of yesterday are now major highways, the challenges in our daily lives to achieve financial success requires the same dedication as the cowboys on the trail.
-As pioneers of our own financial destiny, we urge our clients to look at financial planning through this lens, and to live in a way that reflects the cowboy spirit as life offers freedom, purpose, and prosperity to those of us who take it.
+As pioneers of our own financial destiny, we urge our clients to look at financial planning through this lens, and to live in a way that reflects the cowboy spirit as life offers purpose, prosperity, and freedom to those of us who take it.